rachelslaybaugh/ne24intro/README.md

 # Best Practices in Computational Nuclear Engineering

-## Kathryn Huff
+## Rachel Slaybaugh

-A presentation for the Nuclear Engineering 255 (transport methods) in Berkeley California, September 11, 2014.
+A presentation for Nuclear Engineering 24 (freshman seminar) in Berkeley California, Spring 2015.

-The content of this presentation is licensed to Kathryn Huff under CC-BY-4.0.
+The content of this presentation is dervied from a talk licensed to Kathryn Huff under CC-BY-4.0.

 Note that this presentation relies on the reveal.js framework by Hakim El Hattab, the license for which is held in the `LICENSE_reveal` file of this